testflows/TestFlows-WebSite/source/handbook/index.md

 # Concepts

-[TestFlows] was implemented with the following concepts and definitions in mind.
+The framework was implemented with the following concepts and definitions in mind.
 These definitions were used as a guideline to implement test [Tree](#Tree-is) hierarchy.
 While the implementation does not strictly enforce these concepts, users are encouraged to apply these definitions during the design of their tests.

 ## Everything is a Test

-[TestFlows] treats everything as a test including setup and teardown.
+The framework treats everything as a test including setup and teardown.

 ## Definitions